 • Internal campaign

-Logical deadlines help drive urgency in the mind of donors.
+Logical deadlines help drive urgency in the minds of donors.

 I’d also suggest coming up with two other two catalyst time periods to help frame up the rest of your year.
 These could be a local giving day that’s already being sponsored or promoted, or you can come up with your own internal campaign.
 Maybe intentionally drive a summer campaign to offset the seasonality slump.
 You want to have logical, important, time-sensitive campaigns to get your donors involved all year long.